b-it-bots/mas_tutorials/README.md

 ### Domestic Robotics

 * [Architecture](domestic_robotics/architecture.ipynb): Describes the main design principles behind the domestic architecture and its intended usage
+* [Perception](domestic_robotics/perception.ipynb): Describes the perception components used in domestic use cases

 ## Contributing